8.10

 First instinct: whether the guitars are essential or just decorating dead space.

-What lands: the structure feels disciplined enough to support the bigger moments.
+What lands: the guitar layer feels present enough to justify its place in the arrangement.

 Also working: there is enough edge on top for the guitars to speak.